microsoft/pyright/README.md

 * Validate that all abstract methods are overridden
 * Type analysis support for generators
 * Type analysis support for coroutines
-* Type analysis support for async functions and lambdas
 * Support for old-style type annotations within comments
 * Address the many TODO comments in the code
 * Provide switch that treats instance variables and methods that begin with underscore as private